bluedaze/CeasarCipher/README.md

 10/20/2019:
 Minor changes to gui layout.
 Added log frame and widget to show transcription of users message.
-Added label to scale, and shows the value of the key according to scale position.
+Added label to scale, shows the value of the key according to scale position.
 Created get_message() and get_scale functions().
 get_message() shows value of users message to the shell.
 get_scale() shows value of scale to the shell.